cvdenzen/mijnsensors/pilightMqttOsgi/README.md

  </transportConnectors>

 Status 20180209:
-pimatic (no more openhab2 for now: 2.2 no sitemap, rules are difficult to edit, OH2 is going to use Microsofts Visual Studio).
+pimatic? (no more openhab2 for now: 2.2 no sitemap, rules are difficult to edit, OH2 is going to use Microsofts Visual Studio).

 pimatic heeft een config file. https://pimatic.org/guide/getting-started/configuration/